MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/display-custom-icons-instead.md

 > [!div class="mx-imgBorder"]
 > ![](media/icon-in-opportunity-view.png "All Opportunities view with Rating column displaying icons and text value")

-Custom icons in list views can display in Unified Interface, classic web client, mobile app, and App for Outlook.
+Custom icons in list views can display in Unified Interface, legacy web client, mobile app, and App for Outlook.

 ## Add custom graphics and JavaScript as web resources